Sutured manifold hierarchies and the Thurston norm: Taut sutured manifold hierarchies

-Finally, suppose that at some point we get a product sutured manifold $(R\times [0,1], \partial R\times [0,1])$.
-Then the process is done, because we can just choose the product foliation on this last sutured manifold.
+Finally, suppose that after some iterations we get a product sutured manifold $(R\times [0,1], \partial R\times [0,1])$.
+Then the process is done, because we can pull the product foliation back to a foliation of $(M,\partial M)$ having $S$ as a union of leaves.

-This philosophy stands behind the notions of \emph{sutured manifold decompositions} and \emph{sutured manifold hierarchies}.
+The previous philosophy stands behind the notions of \emph{sutured manifold decompositions} and \emph{sutured manifold hierarchies}.
 See Section \ref{sec: pretzels} for concrete examples of this process.